G-Linares/firebase-react-chat/README.md

-# React, TS, Firebase - Live Chat
+# Live Chat!

+Hi!
+This mini app was created to learn Firebase and use the most of it.
+In this app you will be able to chat with other users through rooms while still loggin in to your google account.

+## Stack

+-   Typescript
+-   React
+-   Firebase

-# Relative Paths
+## (PERSONAL NOTES) -- Relative Paths

 Install the following pakage: